 Our Feedback Framework team experience, led by Harvard Business School Professor Francesca Gino, can help your team learn the best ways to give and receive feedback.
 This can help drive team commitment by improving communication, empathy, and clarity.

 Team Commitment and Employee Retention

-Something to be aware of when taking on a better sense of team commitment is that one in three employees does not trust their employees.
-In addition, more than 50% of CEOs feel the lack of trust is a huge deterrent to the growth of their organization.
+Something to be aware of when taking on a better sense of team commitment is that there’s a significant lack of trust among modern teams.

 Trust has several key benefits for teams, including:

 As you work toward building a “true team,” make sure you follow the tips above to make sure everyone is happy and working toward company success.

 Building team commitment is a journey that requires deliberate planning.
 Shared virtual team experiences provide an opportunity to:

 - Inspire them to achieve a common goal

 - Celebrate team successes, and recognize individual contributions